-Your personal lifestyle is another important factor that will greatly determine the cost of your housing in London in international students.
-If you’re a person who is not ready to make compromises with your preferred lifestyle we’re afraid to tell you that you’re going to pay a great wealth for your accommodation.
+Your personal lifestyle is another important factor that will greatly determine your housing cost in London for international students.
+If you’re a person who is not ready to make compromises with your preferred lifestyle, we’re afraid to tell you that you’re going to pay a great wealth for your accommodation.

-In some respect, almost all international students adjust their old lifestyle a bit, to limited financial capacities and you might consider the same because of every single cent matters.
+In some respect, almost all international students adjust their old lifestyle a bit, to limited financial capacities, and you might consider the same because every single cent matters.
 For example, you must accept that you will have to accommodate an apartment small in size and without the best furnishes.
-Or you may be used to share an entire apartment all by yourself, but that would amount for an unbelievably high cost.
+Or you may be used to share an entire apartment all by yourself, but that would amount to an unbelievably high cost.

 Student dorms are a cheap option to rent.
 Except for financial benefits, student dorms provide you with other advantages in terms of accessibility and your student life.
-You will share rooms and libraries with other local and international students.
-Also, you will have easier access to the university campus and the area around plus there is food included in your bill.
+For example, you will share rooms and libraries with other local and international students.
+Also, you will have easier access to the university campus and the area around, plus there is food included in your bill.

-Usually, universities in UK which have their individual dormitories share a specific number of rooms for their international students.
-Unfortunately, the number of available places in these student halls exceeds the number of overseas students, thus many students are forced to search for other alternatives.
+Usually, universities in the UK which have their individual dormitories share a specific number of rooms for their international students.
+Unfortunately, the number of available places in these student halls exceeds the number of overseas students; thus, many students are forced to search for other alternatives.

 What’s the cost of housing in the university dorm halls?